(03) 9580 6202

 The lift installation process must be thorough and careful to ensure no items, no matter how small are missed.
 This involves layers of checking and checking again to ensure all is installed exactly as the designer has specified.

-If you are having long term issues with your lift I recommend getting on the phone and talking to companies until you find someone who understands your make of lift then try to figure out how technically competent they are.
+If you are having long term issues with your lift I recommend getting on the phone and talking to companies until you find someone who understands your make of lift and then try to figure out how technically competent they are.

 Published: February 26, 2026